-With more than 55 wineries in the Texas Hill Country, the area is not only producing some excellent wines but has become the second most visited wine region in the United States, only behind Napa Valley.
-The wine region was also named one of the 10 best wine travel destinations by Wine Enthusiast Magazine.
+With more than 55 wineries in the Texas Hill Country, the area not only produces excellent wines, but has become the second most visited wine region in the United States, only behind Napa Valley.
+Texas Hill Country was also named one of the 10 best wine travel destinations by Wine Enthusiast Magazine.

-A must for any trip to the Texas Hill Country wine region is a stop in the quaint town of Fredericksburg, where you can experience the towns authentic German culture.
+A must for any Texas Hill Country wine region trip is a stop in the quaint town of Fredericksburg where you can experience the towns authentic German culture.
 From food, festivals, architecture, and of course wine and beer!

 Explore: Wine Road 290 winds through the Texas Hill Country and takes you through a large number the local wineries.
 Want to plan a Texas wine trip, see our guide.